heamabc/Machine-Learning-on-Futures/README.txt

 # ML_futures

-This is a machine learning project on predicting the commodity futures price.

-Use as much information available to generate features and use these features to predict commodity futures price.
+This is a machine learning project on predicting the commodity futures price. it uses as much information available to generate features and use these features to predict commodity futures price.

 Available information includes:
+  Date

-  Date, Option Code: each commodity futures has its own Option Code, Close Price, Open Price, Inventory, Warehouse Receipt
+  Option Code: each commodity futures has its own Option Code Spot Price
+  Close Price: rolling major contracts
+  Open Price: rolling major contracts
+  Inventory
+  Warehouse Receipt
 data are all available in raw. data is retrieved from 2007 to 2019.
 All data are retrieved from Wind.